THE PEOPLE OF GASMAR

 • 2013

-During this year, due to the suspension of the LPG supply from ENAP, Gasmar S.A. had increased demand from its customers, who were supplied with greater ocean imports.
-This coincided with the start of construction of the fifth and largest 60,000 m³ tank at the Quintero Terminal, and the company commissioned it in late 2014, giving the terminal a total refrigerated LPG storage capacity of 145,000 m³.
+During this year, due to the suspension of liquefied gas supplies from Enap, Gasmar’s customers increased their demand, which was met through increased maritime imports.
+This coincided with the start of construction on the fifth and largest tank, with a capacity of 60,000 m³, at the Quintero Terminal; this tank began operations in late 2014, bringing the total refrigerated LPG storage capacity to 145,000 m³.

 • 2015